joonanlab/joonanlab.github.io/_pages/home.md

 We focus on:

 - Understanding rare mutations associated with developmental disorders and rare diseases.
-- Leveraging single cell RNA sequencing to understand neurodevelopment and disorders.
+- Leveraging whole genome sequencing and single cell analyses to understand neurodevelopment and disorders.
-- Integrating epigenome and transcriptome data to better understand genetic heterogeneity in human disorders.
+- Integrating multiomics data to better understand genetic heterogeneity in human disorders.

 ### Technologies and methods
-The An Lab is primarily a computational biology group that uses a wide range of genomic, bioinformatic, and statistical methods including: **whole-exome sequencing, whole-genome sequencing, bulk and single cell RNA-sequencing, epigenome sequencing, and cloud computing**.
+The An Lab is primarily a computational biology group that uses a wide range of genomic, bioinformatic, and statistical methods including: **whole-genome sequencing, single cell multi-omics, epigenome sequencing, and cloud computing**.

 ### Collaborators
 We work with closely with numerous collaborators, including the [Sanders Lab](http://sanderslab.ucsf.edu) and [Rubenstein Lab](https://rubensteinlab.ucsf.edu/) at UCSF, the [Werling lab](https://werling.genetics.wisc.edu/) at University of Wisconsin-Madison, the [Cristino Lab](https://experts.griffith.edu.au/7460-alex-cristino) at Griffith University, Australia, and the [Autism Sequencing Consortium](https://genome.emory.edu/ASC/).